-- The maximum amount of elective contributions that an employee can make in 2022 to a 401(k) or 403(b) plan is \$20,500 (\$27,000 if age 50 or over and the plan allows "catch up" contributions).
-For 2023, these limits are \$22,500 and \$30,000, respectively. - The SECURE Act permits a penalty-free withdrawal of up to \$5,000 from traditional IRAs and qualified retirement plans for qualifying expenses related to the birth or adoption of a child after December 31, 2019.
-The \$5,000 distribution limit is per individual, so a married couple could each receive \$5,000. - Under the SECURE Act, individuals are now able to contribute to their traditional IRAs in or after the year in which they turn 701⁄2. - The SECURE Act changes the age for required minimum distributions (RMDs) from tax-qualified retirement plans and IRAs from age 701⁄2 to age 72 for individuals born on or after July 1, 1949.
-Generally, the first RMD for such individuals is due by April 1 of the year after the year in which they turn 72. - Individuals age 701⁄2 or older can donate up to \$100,000 to a qualified charity directly from a taxable IRA. - The SECURE Act generally requires that designated beneficiaries of persons who died after December 31, 2019, take inherited plan benefits over a 10-year period.
+- The maximum amount of elective contributions that an employee can make in 2023 to a 401(k) or 403(b) plan is \$22,500 (\$30,000 if age 50 or over and the plan allows "catch up" contributions).
+For 2024, these limits are \$23,000 and \$30,500, respectively. - The SECURE Act permits a penalty-free withdrawal of up to \$5,000 from traditional IRAs and qualified retirement plans for qualifying expenses related to the birth or adoption of a child after December 31, 2019.
+The \$5,000 distribution limit is per individual, so a married couple could each receive \$5,000. - Under the SECURE Act, individuals are now able to contribute to their traditional IRAs in or after the year in which they turn 701⁄2. - Beginning in 2023, the SECURE Act 2.0 raised the age that a taxpayer must begin taking required minimum distributions (RMDs) to age 73.
+If the individual reaches age 72 in 2023, the required beginning date for the first RMD is April 1, 2025, for 2024.
+If the taxpayer reaches age 73 in 2023, the taxpayer was 72 in 2022 and subject to the age 72 RMD rule in effect for 2022.
+If the taxpayer reached age 72 in 2022, the first RMD was due April 1, 2023, and the second RMD is due December 31, 2023. - Individuals age 701⁄2 or older can donate up to \$100,000 to a qualified charity directly from a taxable IRA. - The SECURE Act generally requires that designated beneficiaries of persons who died after December 31, 2019, take inherited plan benefits over a 10-year period.
 Eligible designated beneficiaries (i.e., surviving spouses, minor children of the plan participant, disabled and chronically ill beneficiaries and beneficiaries who are less than 10 years younger than the plan participant) are not limited to the 10-year payout rule.
-Special rules apply to certain trusts. - Under proposed Treasury Regulations (issued February 2022) that address required minimum distributions from inherited retirement plans of persons who died after December 31, 2019 and after their required beginning date, designated and non-designated beneficiaries will be required to take annual distributions, whether subject to a ten-year period or otherwise.
-This interpretation is at odds with the interpretation under the SECURE Act, in which annual distributions were not required when subject to full payout under the tenyear rule.
-If the proposed regulations are final before the end of 2022, there is some concern that annual distributions would be required for 2022 if the ten-year rule applies.
-Beneficiaries can take a wait and see approach by calculating what those 2022 distributions would be, then wait to see if final Treasury Regulations are issued, before the end of 2022, that clarify the distribution requirement under the ten-year rule. - Small businesses can contribute the lesser of (i) 25% of employees' salaries or (ii) an annual maximum set by the IRS each year to a Simplified Employee Pension (SEP) plan by the extended due date of the employer's federal income tax return for the year that the contribution is made.
-The maximum SEP contribution for 2022 is \$61,000.
+Special rules apply to certain trusts. - Under proposed Treasury Regulations (issued February 2022) that address required minimum distributions from inherited retirement plans of persons who died after December 31, 2019, and after their required beginning date, designated and non-designated beneficiaries will be required to take annual distributions, whether subject to a ten-year period or otherwise. - Small businesses can contribute the lesser of (i) 25% of employees' salaries or (ii) an annual maximum set by the IRS each year to a Simplified Employee Pension (SEP) plan by the extended due date of the employer's federal income tax return for the year that the contribution is made.
 The maximum SEP contribution for 2023 is \$66,000.
+The maximum SEP contribution for 2024 is \$69,000.
 The calculation of the 25% limit for selfemployed individuals is based on net self-employment income, which is calculated after the reduction in income from the SEP contribution (as well as for other things, such as self-employment taxes).